Ham and egg cups are so easy to make and they are perfect for breakfast. They are also great as a quick, filling snack.

 Ham and Egg Cups

-- Preheat oven to 400 degrees F. Brush four muffin cups with olive oil and line them each with a ham slice, as shown in the video below.
+- Preheat your oven to 400 degrees F. Lightly grease four muffin cups and line each of them with a ham slice, as shown in the video below.

 - Break an egg into each cup.
 Season them with salt, pepper, onion powder, and red pepper flakes.